-• Most Help sessions will be done in person at the instructor/TA/LA's office.
-A list of the instructional staff and their office locations can be found below.

-- The help sessions will be held virtually at least 2 times a week.
+- Most Help sessions will be held in person at the instructor/TA/LA's office or the CS Majors Lab.
+A list of the instructional staff and their office locations can be found below. - The help sessions will be held virtually at least 2 times a week.
 This allows students to avoid driving into campus just for the help sessions.
-Virtual Help Sessions will be done though Zoom on a separate Canvas Organization page.
-Students are required to self-enroll in this page, and will not be automatically added.
-The URL for this Canvas Page will be released along with the times for the help sessions. - Virtual Help Sessions might involve students sharing code / homework solutions or discussing grades with the instructor or the TA's.
+Virtual Help Sessions will be done though Zoom on the course Canvas page. - Virtual Help Sessions might involve students sharing code / homework solutions or discussing grades with the instructor or the TA's.
 Therefore, students will be seen one by one.
 Students will enter a waiting room when they login to the Zoom meeting, and will be seen in 10-minute time slots on a first come, first serve basis.
 If the student requires more than 10 minutes, they will be moved back into the Waiting Room, and will be seen again, once it's their turn again. - You might encounter long wait times for both in-person and virtual help sessions.
 The best way to avoid these is to start your homework assignments early. - The instructor and the TA's will also be available by appointment outside for office hours.
 These appointments are subject to availability and have to be scheduled at least 24 hours in advance.